nodesign/weio/www/weioPY.md

 ```

 ### pwmWrite(pin, value)
-Pulse with modulation is available at 6 pins from 18 to 23 and has 16bits of precision.
-By default WeIO sets PWM frequency at 1000us and it's value is expressed as percent of duty cycle from 0-100%.
+Pulse Width Modulation (PWM) is available on 6 pins from 18 to 23 and has a 16bits resolution.
+By default WeIO sets PWM frequency at 1kHz and it's value is expressed as percent of duty cycle from 0-100%.
 ```python
 from weioLib.weio import *